bcaffo/LittleInferenceBook/manuscript/13_bootstrapping.md

-The code below creates resamples via draws of size n with replacement with the original data of the son's heights from Galton's data and plots a histrogram of the median of each resampled dataset.
+The code below creates resamples via draws of size n with replacement with the original data of the son's heights from Galton's data and plots a histogram of the median of each resampled dataset.

 {title="Bootstrapping example", lang=r, line-numbers=off}
 ~~~